SACHSTech/processing-cpt-kyle-lue-solo/README.md

 Controls:
 Left Arrow to move left
 Right Arrow to move right
-C to shoot
+Space to shoot
 P to pause

 In this game, the objective is to shoot the alien boss and dodge the meteors that fly at you.
 You have three lives and whenever a meteor hits you, you lose one life.
 The boss' health bar is in the top left corner and you need to shoot the boss in order to deplete its health.
+When the boss's health gets below 25%, the meteors speed up.
+If you deplete all the boss' health, you win and if you lose all your live, you lose.